markstanl/github-readme-philosophical-quotes/README.md

 </p>

 ### Daily Quote
-If you would rather only have the quote generated daily, you can use the daily_quote parameter.
+If you would rather only have the quote generated daily, you can use the daily-quote parameter.
 This will only generate a new quote once per day.
 The daily-quote parameter is boolean, any value works for an input

 ### Specific Quote